 ‘Tis the season to celebrate Christ, our Lord and Savior, the Light of the world.
-In our family, we do this as we keep Hanukkah- the Feast of Dedication.
+In our family, one of the ways we do this is by commemorating Hanukkah- the Feast of Dedication.
 This eight day celebration is exciting to us because we learn more each year about how the Old Testament conceals him and how the New Testament reveals him.
 We love learning how the tabernacle/temple and furnishings all point to Christ.

 Celebrating Christ and Being Lights

 Each year, we begin with the historical account of the Maccabees and the re-dedication of the Temple.
 This is important because if Antiochus wiped out the Jews, the promise and prophecies of Jesus wouldn’t have come to pass.
 Coupled with readings from the Bible in John 10:22-42, a foundation for our learning is in place.

 Some of the accounts about the Jews during this time, in the Book of Maccabees, are so hard to read.
 What an example of their dedication to their belief in the promise and prophesies of the coming Messiah.
 Many suffered and died for what they believed.
 Many were injured or killed in the battle to be free from the rule of Antiochus and re-dedicate the temple to God.

 Having young children still, we narrate the account to them.
 This is something you’ll have to consider and decide about for your own family.
 In the end, we think it’s important for our children to grasp why this event is important.
 They need to understand the significance and that it was God’s Providential hand to help preserve the tribe of Judah because that’s the line the prophesies declare Christ was to come through.
 We are thankful that God keeps His promises and for our Savior, Jesus Christ.